-The hairs on the leaves catch and hold water droplets, so are very attractive after rain or when drops of dew collect on them, like beads of liquid mercury.
-These beads of water were considered by alchemists to be the purest form of water, and they used this water when attempting to turn base metal into gold – hence the name “Alchemilla”.
+Hairs on the Lady’s Mantle leaves catch and hold water droplets, so are very attractive after rain or when drops of dew collect on them, like beads of liquid mercury.
+These beads of water were considered by alchemists to be the purest form of water.
+They used this water when attempting to turn base metal into gold – hence the name “Alchemilla”.

 Always consult a professional when using medicinal herbs